-What is Yom Kippur?
+What Is Yom Kippur?

-Yom Kippur, part of the Jewish Fall Feasts, takes place on the 10th of Tishrei, little more than a week after Rosh Hashanah—the Jewish New Year.
-Despite its close proximity to the joyous celebration of Rosh Hashanah, it is a day of reflection, self-denial, and supplication to God.
+Yom Kippur, part of the Jewish Fall Feasts, takes place on the 10th of Tishrei, a little more than a week after Rosh Hashanah—the Jewish New Year.
+Despite its proximity to the joyous celebration of Rosh Hashanah, it is a day of reflection, self-denial, and supplication to God.

-“…the tenth day of this seventh month shall be the Day of Atonement.
+- “…the tenth day of this seventh month shall be the Day of Atonement.
 It shall be a holy convocation for you; you shall afflict your souls, and offer an offering made by fire to the Lord.
 And you shall do no work… for it is the Day of Atonement, to make atonement for you before the Lord your God.”—Leviticus 23:27-28

-“I will be a Father to you, and you shall be My sons and daughters, says the Lord Almighty.”—2 Corinthians 6:18
+- “I will be a Father to you, and you shall be My sons and daughters, says the Lord Almighty.”—2 Corinthians 6:18

-Symbols of Yom Kippur:
+Symbols of Yom Kippur

 Yet, we can go deeper still…

-White is commonly worn on Yom Kippur and one of the main reasons can be found in Isaiah 1:18…
+White is commonly worn on Yom Kippur, and one of the main reasons can be found in Isaiah 1:18…

 - “‘Come now, and let us reason together,’ says the Lord, ‘Though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall be as wool.’”—Isaiah 1:18

 Since the focus of Yom Kippur is on seeking the forgiveness of sin, finding atonement, redemption, and alignment, the desire for the changing of scarlet sins to white is shown by many through the wearing of white garments.
-Some even going so far as to wear the Kittel—a white robe used for burying the dead—allowing them to demonstrate their wish to bury their flesh-filled desires.
+Some even go so far as to wear the Kittel—a white robe used for burying the dead—allowing them to demonstrate their wish to bury their flesh-filled desires.
 So, while you and I are unlikely to wear grave clothes as a physical display, we can hopefully understand the desire to die to our flesh.

-“For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.”—Romans 8:13
+- “For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.”—Romans 8:13

 We are meant to die daily to our flesh.
 While we can access God’s forgiveness and ask Him to help us die to our flesh at any moment, being intimately aware of this need—even for such a short time—is important.
-It reminds us of the beauty of redemption; the beauty of our God.
+It reminds us of the beauty of redemption, the beauty of our God.

-In white, we come to the other side—where the Blood of Jesus has washed us clean and we are dressed for our wedding… for His joy.
+In white, we come to the other side—where the Blood of Jesus has washed us clean, and we are dressed for our wedding… for His joy.
 We come to the other side of repentance in forgiveness as we are prepared for our Bridegroom…

-“He who overcomes shall be clothed in white garments, and I will not blot out his name from the Book of Life; but I will confess his name before My Father and before His angels.”—Revelation 3:5
+- “He who overcomes shall be clothed in white garments, and I will not blot out his name from the Book of Life; but I will confess his name before My Father and before His angels.”—Revelation 3:5

-“Do you not say, ‘There are still four months and then comes the harvest’?
+- “Do you not say, ‘There are still four months and then comes the harvest’?
 Behold, I say to you, lift up your eyes and look at the fields, for they are already white for harvest!”—John 4:35

 We see this in the life of Abraham.
 When told to give his son Isaac as a sacrifice to God, he went up the mountain to fulfill God’s request.
 Yet when God saw the willingness in Abraham’s heart to obey and please Him, He sent a ram to be used as the sacrifice.
 The ram was innocent—as was Isaac—and took his place.
-In this same way innocent blood would differentiate and protect the children of Israel in Egypt from the final plague, just as Jesus’ Blood would cleanse our sins.
+In this same way, innocent blood would differentiate and protect the children of Israel in Egypt from the final plague, just as Jesus’ Blood would cleanse our sins.